wavid-b/Wavid-Bowman_Professional/Team/Data Driven Humanities Research Group/README.md

 	Austin Stein UF Data Science and Mathmatics 2025 - Software Developer : austin.stein@ufl.edu
 	Morgan Askeland UF Computer Science and Japaneese 2024 - Software Developer : morganaskeland@ufl.edu

+UPDATES:
+	Preprocessing almost complete - need to optimize and integrate into app Start on supervised clusering using sklearn and cltk together

 File formatting:

 src - holds all the code for running the project